tsukurobo/adbot/readme.md

 # Adbot ROS Software
-Adbot, the Rabit Robot of tsukurobo for NHK Robocon 2023, is a ROS based robot.
+Adbot, the Elephant Robot of tsukurobo for NHK Robocon 2023, is a ROS based robot.
 This repository contains the ROS package for Adbot.

 ## Third Party Software
 This repository contains the following open source component: